BoldysAI/voxnow-website/README.md

 # VoxNow - AI-Powered Voicemail Management for Law Firms

-VoxNow is an intelligent voicemail transcription and management platform specifically designed for Belgian law firms.
+VoxNow is an intelligent voicemail transcription and management platform designed for law firms in Belgium and France.
 It automatically transcribes voicemails, provides AI-powered summaries, and offers comprehensive analytics for legal practice management.

 ## 🎯 Project Overview